kpolakowski/FBW17-tutoring/exercises/NodeJS/exercise-02/README.md

 ## Part 2

-1. Go to `index.js` and import logAction method from `logger.js` file
+1. Go to `index.js` and import addEntry method from `logger.js` file
 2. Create an empty array called `users`
 3. Create a variable `consoleArguments` that is going to store arguments from our console, store only arguments with index bigger or equal 2
 4. Create 3 empty functions expressions with following names: addUsers, addUser, showUser